Pelvic and Maternal Health Physiotherapy

 Inpatients

-The team sees women on Cley ward who have had major gynaecological surgery including Hysterectomy and prolapse repairs.
-You should have received an exercise leaflet before you come in to hospital.
-The physiotherapist will help you with the exercises after your surgery, and advise you on returning to your normal activities.
+The team sees women on Cley ward who have had major gynaecological surgery including hysterectomy or prolapse repairs.
+You should have received an exercise leaflet before you come in to hospital The physiotherapist will help you with the exercises after your surgery, and advise you on returning to your normal activities.